US economy shrinks again ringing recession alarms

 Politics, he added, has nothing to do with it, at least historically.

-"Every knowledgeable macroeconomist knows that recession in the US is not defined by a mechanical rule," he said.
+"Every knowledgeable macroeconomist knows that recession in the US is not defined by a mechanical rule," Prof Frankel said.
 "But given the polarisation of politics, there are people who are going to be cynical about it and assume the worst."